kellykohlleffel/Fivetran_Connector_SDK/README.md

 [Fivetran's Connector SDK](https://fivetran.com/docs/connectors/connector-sdk) allows you to code a custom data connector using Python and deploy it as an extension of Fivetran.
 Fivetran automatically manages running the connector on your scheduled frequency and manages the required compute resources.

-This are simple examples for how to work with the fivetran_connector_sdk module.
+These are simple examples for how to work with the fivetran_connector_sdk module.

-It shows the use of a requirements.txt file and a connector that calls a publicly available APIs:
+They show the use of a requirements.txt file and a connector.py file that call publicly available APIs.

-- Book data from the OpenLibrary API.
-- Meals data from TheMealsDB API.
-- US National Parks data from the US National Park Service API.
-- Solar system data from the Solar System OpenData API.
-- SpaceX launch data from the SpaceX API.
-- Weather forecast data from api.weather.gov for Cypress, TX, USA.

-It also shows how to use the logging functionality provided by fivetran_connector_sdk, by logging important steps using log.info() and log.fine()
+They also show how to use the logging functionality provided by fivetran_connector_sdk, by logging important steps using log.info() and log.fine()

 See the [Technical Reference documentation](https://fivetran.com/docs/connectors/connector-sdk/technical-reference#update) and [Best Practices documentation](https://fivetran.com/docs/connectors/connector-sdk/best-practices) for details.

+**APIs used in these examples**:

+- Book data from the OpenLibrary API
+- Meals data from TheMealsDB API
+- US National Parks data from the US National Park Service API (extracts data from multiple tables)
+- Solar system data from the Solar System OpenData API
+- SpaceX launch data from the SpaceX API
+- Weather forecast data from api.weather.gov for Cypress, TX, USA

 ## Quick reference bash commands for running in the VS Code terminal